“You can have more fun with a flower behind your ear, a Mai Tai in your hand, and good friends.” – Trader Vic, The

-The Mai Tai stayed so popular for so long, it depleted the world’s supply of J. Wray & Nephew Rum to near extinction.
-In fact, the lore of Vic’s true-original Mai Tai is so seductive, rare remaining bottles of that special golden rum have been known to fetch as much as $50,000 at auction.
+The Mai Tai stayed so popular for so long it depleted the world’s supply of J. Wray & Nephew Rum to near extinction.
+In fact, the lore of Vic’s true-original Mai Tai is so seductive rare remaining bottles of that special golden rum have been known to fetch as much as $50,000 at auction.
 The Holy Grail for rum aficionados.
-To this day, the Mai Tai remains a cocktail staple, and though bartenders will forever add their own twist or use any number of fruit juices, purists insist on Vic’s precise original recipe.
+To this day, the Mai Tai remains a cocktail staple, and though bartenders will forever add their own twist or use any number of fruit juices and different types of rum like coconut rum in their Mai Tai recipes, purists insist on Vic’s precise original recipe.
 It is both refreshing and complex.
 Try it.
 You’ll be honoring the history of the Mai Tai– and your taste buds will thank you.

 Trader Vic’s Original Mai Tai Recipe: